shredthaGNAR/list-of-my-starred-repos/README.md

 * [JanDeDobbeleer/oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh): A prompt theme engine for any shell.
 * [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh): 🙃   A delightful community-driven (with 2,000+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 * [quanm/Omaha-Poker](https://github.com/quanm/Omaha-Poker): None
+* [omnixent/omnixent](https://github.com/omnixent/omnixent): 👀 A simple API that allows you to understand what people search on search engines, social networks, etc.
 * [iansinnott/one-dark-tab](https://github.com/iansinnott/one-dark-tab): Like OneTab, but darker.
 * [benfaerber/one-monokai-firefox-devtools](https://github.com/benfaerber/one-monokai-firefox-devtools): A theme for Firefox Devtools
 * [simurai/one-vibrancy](https://github.com/simurai/one-vibrancy): Vibrancy effect for Atom One themes